Kabuliwala (short story): Theme and plot

-The main theme of this story is that humans, no matter what their nationality or background, are all the same, as symbolised by filial affection—the deep love that fathers have for their children.
+The main theme of this story is that humans, no matter what their nationality, are all the same, as symbolised by filial affection—the deep love that fathers have for their children.

 In the story there are three examples of filial affection—the narrator and his daughter Mini; the Kabuliwala "Rahmat" and his own daughter in Afghanistan; and the Rahmat "Kabuliwala" and Mini.
-In this story Rahmat comes to India every year to sell dry-fruits and to meet this girl named Mini.
+In this story Rahmat comes to India every year to sell dry-fruits and to meets a girl named Mini.
 He had a physical altercation with a person while collecting debts and was imprisoned.
-After several years, he was pardoned and was released from jail.
-He returned to meet Mini at her house on her wedding day, but she had grown up and did not recognize him.
-Her father, however, gave him some money so he could visit his own daughter.
+Eight years later, he was released from jail.
+He returned to meet Mini at her house on her wedding day, but she had grown up and did not recognise him.
+Her father, however, gave him some money so that he could visit his own daughter.

 Adaptations

 The story has adapted a number of times as listed below: